-Many, many eons ago, there lived a demon king called Mahabali.
-This wise and powerful king was a great devotee of Lord Vishnu and he was as popular in the heavens as he was on earth.
-But Indra, the King of Heaven, was unhappy with Mahabali’s rising power and started feeling insecure about his own position.
+Many, many eons ago, there lived a wise and powerful demon king called Mahabali.
+This king was a great devotee of Lord Vishnu, and he was as popular in the heavens as he was on Earth.
+But Indra, the king of heaven, was unhappy with Mahabali’s rising power and popularity and started feeling insecure about his own position.
 He complained to Lord Vishnu.
-Lord Vishnu had to find a way to settle this matter.
+And Lord Vishnu had to find a way to settle this matter.

 But Mahabali had always been kind and just.
 So, Vishnu left him with two new boons.
 He promised that Mahabali would always have his protection.
-And he also promised that once every year Mahabali would return to Earth and spend time with his beloved subjects.
-Even today, the state of Kerala celebrates this annual return of Mahabali as the festival of Onam.
+And he also promised that once every year Mahabali could return to Earth and spend time with his beloved subjects.
+So, even today, the state of Kerala celebrates this annual return of Mahabali as the festival of Onam.
+It is this story that is depicted in the panel at Mamallapuram.

 Just as he had promised, Mahabali sent Vishnu back with Lakshmi.
 On her way out, Lakshmi tore a strip of cloth from her shawl and tied it around Mahabali’s wrist.
-She promised that the strip would be his protection, and a symbol of her sisterly affection.
+The strip would be his protection, and a symbol of her sisterly affection.
 Mahabali gave her many gifts and sent her on her way.